krezefal/fano-archiver/README.md

 ## Implementation

-The program is a CLI application that performs data archiving (compressing) and unpacking (decompressing).
-Ensure that you have `gcc compiler` on board and use Makefile (for Linux) to perform the following actions:
+The program is a CLI application that performs data compressing and  unpacking (decompressing).
+Ensure that you have`gcc compiler` on board and use Makefile (for Linux) to perform the following
+actions:

 To build the binary, run `make` (at the root of repo) \
 To clean repo from the compiled objects, run `make clean`